The Church of Jesus Christ of Latter-day Saints in South Korea: 1962–1985: Establishment of the Korean Mission and expansion

 The first mission in Korea was established on July 8, 1962.
 Gail E. Carr became the first president of the Korean Mission.
 At thirty-two years old, he was one of the youngest mission presidents at the time.
 Korean membership had reached 1,603; there were five branches and nineteen missionaries serving in Korea.
-Carr initiated the construction of a chapel for the Seoul East Branch; this was one of the first LDS Chapels on the Asian continent.
+Carr initiated the construction of a chapel for the Seoul East Branch; this was one of the first chapels of the Church on the Asian continent.
 Carr purchased vital church properties, created two new branches, initiated a language study program, and encouraged translation of church materials during his presidency.
 Carr's wife organized the first Relief Society in Korea.
 Because they did not yet have translated Relief Society instruction materials, the sisters met and discussed homemaking.
 After Kim Jung Sook translated the materials, they were able to have formal Relief Society instruction.
 After Carr, the next three mission presidents were carefully chosen based on academic accomplishment due to the Korean values of education.